crotwell/TauP/src/doc/sphinx/source/calculations.rst

 one or more of the reflected and transmitted P or S waves do not propagate, like for SKKS where the ray parameter cannot exist as a P wave in the mantle at the KK reflection.
-In this case an effervesant wave results, with purely imaginary amplitude coefficient.
-The remaining reflections and transmissions that do exist as propogating rays, must collectively have an imaginary component as well in order to satisfy the boundary conditions and energy conservation at the interface.
+In this case an evanescent  wave results, with purely imaginary amplitude coefficient.
+The remaining reflections and transmissions that do exist as propagating rays, must collectively have an imaginary component as well in order to satisfy the boundary conditions and energy conservation at the interface.
 Both of these cases will result in a phase shift of the arrival.